alessandrozito98/ing-sw-2020-zito-zecchinello/README.md

 ### Build instructions

-The jar are built using the [Maven Install Plugin](https://maven.apache.org/plugins/maven-install-plugin/) If you want to build yourself the executables jar files run:
+The jar were built using the [Maven Install Plugin](https://maven.apache.org/plugins/maven-install-plugin/) If you want to build yourself the executables jar files run:
 ```
 mvn install